binaryphile/kaizen/README.md

 **`absolute_path <path>`** - normalize a path string

- Accepts a literal or a variable name
+&emsp;Accepts a literal or a variable name

- *Returns*: normalized path on stdout
+&emsp;*Returns*: normalized path on stdout

- The given path must exist.
+&emsp;The given path must exist.
 It can be a directory or filename.
-Returns the fully qualified path, without any relative path<br/>  components or double-slashes.
+Returns the fully qualified path, without any relative path<br/> &emsp;components or double-slashes.

 **`basename <path>`** - pure bash implementation of the basename command

- Accepts a literal or a variable name
+&emsp;Accepts a literal or a variable name

- *Returns*: the final component of the path on stdout
+&emsp;*Returns*: the final component of the path on stdout

- The path does not have to exist.
+&emsp;The path does not have to exist.
 It can be a directory or filename.
 Returns the portion of the path after the final slash.

 **`defa <variable name>`** - read and un-indent a string from stdin and split lines into the named array variable

- *Returns*: nothing.
+&emsp;*Returns*: nothing.
 Creates or sets the named array variable as a side-effect.
 If you want to scope the variable locally, it must<br/>
- already be declared.
+&emsp;already be declared.
 Any contents will be replaced.
 Sets the variable to an array of the lines read from stdin.

- The lines are de-indented by the amount of whitespace indentation of the first line.
-Blank lines (even without indentation)<br/> are preserved.
+&emsp;The lines are de-indented by the amount of whitespace indentation of the first line.
+Blank lines (even without indentation)<br/>&emsp;are preserved.

- Usually fed with a heredoc, such as:
+&emsp;Usually fed with a heredoc, such as:

         myarray=()
         defa myarray <<'EOS'